-Letters of Commitment (Optional): Include only official letters of commitment with specific commitments of resources from participating institutions or organizations anticipated to receive subawards, or from organizations that will provide resources for the project.
+4. Letters of Commitment (Optional, may be be submitted as a Supplementary Document): Include only official letters of commitment with specific commitments of resources from participating institutions or organizations anticipated to receive subawards, or from organizations that will provide resources for the project.
 Scan your signed letters and upload them into the Supplementary Documents section of FastLane or Grants.gov, but do not send originals.
 Do not submit letters of support, which do not provide specific commitments of resources.
 For example, letters of endorsement and letters of a laudatory nature for the proposed project are not acceptable.